Gabriel Barbosa: Playing style

-Considered to be a talented prospect, Gabriel is known for his technical skills, creativity and use of tricks on the ball; due to his flair and flamboyant playing style, he was dubbed the "next Neymar" by the media in 2016.
+Considered to be a talented prospect in his youth, Gabriel is known for his technical skills, creativity and use of tricks on the ball; due to his flair and flamboyant playing style, he was dubbed the "next Neymar" by the media in 2016.

 During his time with Santos and Flamengo, Gabriel's role on the pitch has evolved; originally a supporting forward capable of playing with his back to goal or on the wing, he transformed into a full-on striker with the main task of finding space inside the opponent's penalty box and poaching goals.
 Besides his goalscoring and positioning in attack, his physique also improved, leading him to start winning more aerial duels.

 Due to recent changes in his style of play, he has been compared to Mauro Icardi, his former teammate at Inter Milan.

 A controversial figure, he struggled to make the grade in Europe.
-South American football expert Tim Vickery was damning with his verdict: “He’s 25 already, he had one go already in Europe with Inter Milan and Benfica, and it was an absolute disaster.
+In 2022, South American football expert Tim Vickery was damning with his verdict: “He’s 25 already, he had one go already in Europe with Inter Milan and Benfica, and it was an absolute disaster.
 People spoke very badly of him, if he was chocolate he would eat himself, he swanned around like he was Pretty Boy Floyd."